zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/latin1/README.md

 LATIN1(expression)
 ```

-Where **e****xpression** is to be a UTF-8 encoded byte sequence, which is the default format when executing in International Mode.
+Where **expression** is to be a UTF-8 encoded byte sequence, which is the default format when executing in International Mode.

 ## Note:

-> Use this function for converting UTF-8 data into binary or the latin1 code page for external consumption. i.e. Tape devices.
+> Use this function to convert UTF-8 data into binary or the latin1 code page for external consumption. i.e. Tape devices.